My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 Recipe variations

-- Make it a triple berry galette by adding different berries like blackberries.
-We have a bramble?
-Of wild blackberries and sometimes I add those, too!
+- Make it a triple berry galette by adding different berries like raspberries or wild blackberries.

 - If you’re feeling really adventurous, you can make homemade pie crust.
 I’m at the stage in my life where I’ll take all the help I can get so I use pre-made, refrigerated pie crust.